 Sales taxes are due on all oil, condensate and natural gas revenues.
 All revenues are subject to Assistance Contribution ("COFINS") and Social Integration Program ("PIS") paid on revenues at a combined rate of 9.25%, offset by credits on available expenditures.
 Natural gas revenues are also subject to ICMS, which is levied by states within Brazil on the movement of goods.
-In Bahia state, where Alvopetro operates, the rate is 12%.
+In Bahia state, where Alvopetro operates, the ICMS rate on natural gas revenues is 12%.
 Under the terms of Alvopetro's GSA, the natural gas price paid to Alvopetro is grossed up for all PIS, COFINS and ICMS applicable.
+Tax credits may reduce the amounts otherwise owing by Alvopetro on PIS, COFINS and ICMS.